MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-overview.md

 Introduction Message | Introduction message with an Adaptive Card on conversation start.
 It explains the bots capabilities and provides buttons to guide initial questions.
 Developers can then customize this as appropriate.
 Automated typing indicators  | Send visual typing indicators during conversations and repeat for long running operations.
 .bot file driven configuration | All configuration information for your Bot e.g. LUIS, Dispatcher Endpoints, Application Insights is wrapped up inside the .bot file and used to drive the Startup of your Bot.
-Basic conversational intents  | Base intents (Greeting, Goodbye, Help, Cancel, etc.) in English, French, Italian, German, Spanish.
+Basic conversational intents  | Base intents (Greeting, Goodbye, Help, Cancel, etc.) in English, French, Italian, German, Spanish and Chinese.
 These are provided in .LU (language understanding) files enabling easy modification.
 Basic conversational responses  | Responses to basic conversational intents abstracted into separate View classes.
 These will move to the new language generation (LG) files in the future.
 Inappropriate content or PII (personally identifiable information) detection  |Detect inappropriate or PII data in incoming conversations through use of [Content Moderator](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/) in a middleware component.
 Transcripts  | Transcripts of all conversation stored in Azure Storage